 X-rays and other imaging studies are usually unnecessary.
-However, your doctor may recommend a computerized tomography (CT) scan if the severity of your injuries makes a thorough physical exam impossible or if your doctor suspects you may have other injuries.
+However, a computerized tomography (CT) scan may be ordered if the severity of your injuries makes a thorough physical exam impossible or if your provider suspects you may have other injuries.

 If you have a minor fracture that hasn't caused your nose to become crooked or otherwise misshapen, you may not need professional medical treatment.
-Your doctor may recommend simple self-care measures, such as using ice on the area and taking over-the-counter pain medications.
+You may be fine just using ice on the area and taking over-the-counter pain medications.

 Lifestyle and home remedies

-If you think you may have broken your nose, take these steps to reduce pain and swelling before seeing your doctor:
+If you think you may have broken your nose, take these steps to reduce pain and swelling:

 - Act quickly.
 When the break first occurs, breathe through your mouth and lean forward to reduce the amount of blood that drains into your throat.